 Gardening, we step beyond the dictation of time.
 We create order.
 We design and direct.
 We get right in there with the plants, escape worldly worries, do in our knees and our backs, set spinning our circadian rhythms, jack up our immune systems, and possibly live a few years longer.
 When hard at it, none of this is relevant; it is simply a matter of intense engagement with cutting back, taking out, putting in, with this rose, that weed, these seeds, bulbs, tubers.

 I’m curious about the things we do that are not our stated professions, things that give succour and devour our resources.
-Lively gives us many reasons for our complex relationship to hobbies and insight into our common human need to balance and create.
+In Life in the Garden Lively gives us many reasons for our complex relationship to hobbies and insight into our common human need to balance and create.

 I’ve mentioned Fry’s love for poetry.
 Also try Steinbeck’s Travels with Charley, a story of travel and wanderlust that beset Steinbeck throughout his life.
 Or learn more about America’s Founding Fathers and how the love of agriculture and gardening clasped their hearts and tilted their gaze.